Meteor-Community-Packages/meteor-publish-composite/README.md

 ## More info

-For more info on how to use `Meteor.publishComposite`, check out these blog posts:
+For more info on how to use `publishComposite`, check out these blog posts:

 * [Publishing Reactive Joins in Meteor][blog-reactive-joins]
 * [Publishing to an Alternative Client-side Collection in Meteor][blog-collection-name]

+Note that these articles use the old pre-import notation, `Meteor.publishComposite`, which is still available for backward compatibility.

 [blog-reactive-joins]: http://braindump.io/meteor/2014/09/12/publishing-reactive-joins-in-meteor.html